 Submit Electronic Transcripts to:

-Applications are considered complete and will be reviewed only when all of the following materials have been received
+Applications are considered complete and ready for review only when all of the following materials have been received

 - Undergraduate field placement evaluation (advanced standing applicants only)